cleancoindev/dss1/README.md

 ## Collateral, Adapters and Wrappers

-Collateral is the foundation of TAO and Dai creation is not possible without it.
+Collateral is the foundation of TAO and Tao creation is not possible without it.
 There are many potential candidates for collateral, whether native ether, ERC20 tokens, other fungible token standards like ERC777, non-fungible tokens, or any number of other financial instruments.

-Token wrappers are one solution to the need to standardise collateral behaviour in Dai.
+Token wrappers are one solution to the need to standardise collateral behaviour in Tao.
 Inconsistent decimals and transfer semantics are reasons for wrapping.
 For example, the WETH token is an ERC20 wrapper around native ether.